Art’s Acoustic Blog

 Stonehenge Acoustics and ASC’s QuickSoundField

-Let's talk about Stonehenge Acoustics and ASC's QuickSoundField.
-The Neolithic monument in southern England known as Stonehenge has a 4500 year history that is [...]
+Let’s talk about Stonehenge Acoustics and ASC’s QuickSoundField.
+The Neolithic monument in southern England known as Stonehenge has a 4500 year history that is shrouded in awe, wonderment, and speculation.
+One of the most recent suppositions is that the site was designed and built largely with acoustical concerns, bearing an uncanny resemblance to a much more modern acoustical tool. […]

 Ambience

-For the audiophile, "ambience" is a highly desirable acoustic quality of the listening room where sound seems to hang in the air, to have a low level [...]
+For the audiophile, “ambience” is a highly desirable acoustic quality of the listening room where sound seems to hang in the air, to have a low level but sustained presence.
+It is developed by coordinating the acoustic compliment in the room with the dispersion pattern of the loudspeaker in such a way that the acoustic signature of the small room is replaced by a new acoustic signature, one which defines a larger, less distinct and more spacious listening room. […]

 Diffusion

 Diffusion is the scattering and weakening of reflected sound.
-A properly diffused reflection produces a more natural sound, contributing to enhanced Ambience in a room.
-The concept [...]
+A properly diffused reflection produces a more natural sound, contributing to enhanced Ambience in a room. […]

 Putting the Art in Articulation

-This week we Putting the Art in Articulation as we look into the effect of poor articulation on tonal transients.
-These are sonic events that [...]
+We put the Art in Articulation as we look into the effect of poor articulation on tonal transients.
+These are sonic events that help to give instruments their “voice” and provide the intimacy and impact that make live music events so captivating.
+After all, the pinnacle of high-end music reproduction is achieving the convincing illusion that “you are there!” […]

 AttackWall – History